I am a software engineer. I have been come across C++,MFC, .net technologies. I like playing video games & reading books.

 The copy I am taking occurs between x=>loc_X and y=>loc_Y.
 The content of variable x in main function scope is copied to the variable loc_X, which is in the AddNumbers function scope.
 This holds true for the next parameter loc_Y also.
 This copying is shown below:

 OK.
 This is good for standard data types.
 A class can have one or more data members.
-How the copy occurs between the data members is what we are going to deal with this hub.
-When the Hub progresses, I will explain Shallow Copy, Deep Copy and the need for our own copy constructor.
+How the copy occurs between the data members is what we are going to deal with this article.
+When the article progresses, I will explain Shallow Copy, Deep Copy and the need for our own copy constructor.

 2. ShalloC class